Yogeendran-hub/New_Portfolio_using_Reactjs/README.md

 Feel free to reach out to me through the following platforms:

+•	Facebook

 •	LinkedIn

 •	GitHub

 **Author**:

-This project is licensed under the MIT License - see the LICENSE file for details.
+The Author for this project is Yogeendran S.